pytorch/rfcs/RFC-0039-cuda-support.md

 ### Detailed Process of Introducing new CUDA version

 1. Evaluate CUDA update necessity
-  Goal: When Any of this is true:
+  Goal: When any of this is true:
-  - It enables new important GPU architecture (For example A100 with CUDA-11.1)
+  - It enables new important GPU architecture (For example Blackwell with CUDA-12.8)
   - It brings significant performance improvements
   - It fixes significant correctness issues
   - It significantly reduces binary/memory footprint

 2. Evaluate if we have all packages for update
-  When: As soon as Update determined to be necessary
+  When: As soon as Update determined to be necessary.
+Start by creating RFC [issue](https://github.com/pytorch/pytorch/issues/145544) with possible CUDA matrix to support for next release.
   Goal: Make sure everything is available to perform complete upgrade of CUDA and dependencies

 3. Update CUDA in CD (this is necessary condition to qualify for CUDA version be released as Experimental)